albinberg/Tutorials-Chalmers-Programming/README.md

 ## Get started
 The tutorials are supposed to be independent from eachother but the recommended order to read them:

 2. Unix
-3. Git
+3. Git and Github
-(4. Markdown)
+4. Markdown for notes

-I also plan on making an interactive jupyter notebook (reading material mixed with interactive code blocks in one single document.)
+I also plan on making an interactive jupyter notebook (reading material mixed with interactive code blocks in one single document) for learning Python interacrively.